Background image from Joanna Kosinska - Thank you

 I have written quite a bit about the huge accomplishments of co-founders, Erin Ganju, John Wood and Dinesh Shrestha.
 And there will be more to come in future posts.

-I received a recent email from Erin Ganju.
+I received an email, a little while ago, from Erin Ganju.
 Her email was warm and touching.
 I liked that.

 Here is a short excerpt from Erin’s email.